Minnakhmetov/soa-practice-2/README.md

 # Mafia Game

-Server supports multiple parallel game sessions.
+Server supports multiple parallel game sessions, private chat for mafiosi during the night.
+Clients use redis as a message broker.

 ## Run Server